By Mia Smith | Jewelry & Gemstone Expert | Last Updated: February 2026

 How do I choose between cushion and round diamonds?

-Final Thoughts: Cushion vs Round Diamond — Which Is Right for You?
+Final Verdict: Cushion vs Round Diamond — Which Is Right for You?